La Mitad del Mundo Ecuador

 Guinea pigs are a delicacy in some countries in South America and are bred for consumption.
 Having left the desert in Colombia, I had flown into Quito, the capital of Ecuador and was now in the middle of the world, home to these squealing guinea pigs.

-In 1734 the French marked the exact point of the Equator line which runs though Ecuador, and erected an impressive monument to symbolise the middle of the world.
-Unfortunately it was realised years later that this was hundreds of meters away from the actual point (seen as though they measured the distance back in the 18th Century, they were close enough).
+In 1734 the French marked the exact point of the Equator line which runs through Ecuador and erected an impressive monument to symbolise the middle of the world.
+Unfortunately, it was realised years later that this was hundreds of meters away from the actual point (seen as though they measured the distance back in the 18th Century, they were close enough).

-The finale is a shrunken head of a 13 year old boy.
-Apparently their ancestors believed that the spirit remained in the person’s head and you get told the process of how they used to shrink them.
-This ritual was being carried out until 1960 (only last century), when they where prohibited to stop doing it with humans.
+The finale is a shrunken head of a 13-year-old boy.
+Apparently, their ancestors believed that the spirit remained in the person’s head, and you get told the process of how they used to shrink them.
+This ritual was carried out until 1960 (only last century) when they were prohibited to stop doing it with humans.

 This tour is an eye-opener (where else can you see a shrunken head?) and definitely educational.
 Being one for leylines and energies, I found it fascinating.

-Apparently there are local buses which run here but I booked through Community Travel Group who offer return transport for $10.
-The tour runs in the afternoons and they also take you to the original French monument.
+Apparently, there are local buses which run here, but I booked through Community Travel Group, which offers return transport for $10.
+The tour runs in the afternoons, and they also take you to the original French monument.